Criminal Justice (CRIJ)

 CRIJ 2361.
 Introduction To The Criminal Justice System.
 3 Hours.
 [TCCN: CRIJ 1301]

-(SH Prior Course ID: CJ 261); An introductory course designed to familiarize students with the facets of the criminal justice system, including the processing of offenders, punishment and its alternatives, and the future of the criminal justice system.
+(SH Prior Course ID: CJ 261); Students gain an introductory understanding on the U.S. criminal justice system.
+Students learn the facets and functions of the justice system, interrrelated sub-systems, the processing of offenders, punishment and its alternatives, and the future of the criminal justice system.
+Police, courts, and corrections are emphasized, which may include decision-making of justice system personnel, effectiveness of criminal justice policies, and the role of research.

 CRIJ 2362.
 Criminology.
 3 Hours.
 [TCCN: CRIJ 1307]